keboola/component-google-cloud-storage-extractor/README.md

 [TOC]

 ## Authorization
 Authorization is done via a Google Service Account.
-Create an account with the specific access you need.
-Storage Object Viewer access can be used for this Extractor.
-If you will be using the Writer as well, use Storage Object Admin access.
+Create an account with the permission to list buckets and files, and to read files.
+Storage Admin access can be used for this Extractor.
 After creating the service account, download the JSON key and copy and paste it into the authorization section in the configuration.

 ## Row configuration
-Each row can be configured to download a specific file from a specific Google Cloud Storage bucket.
-Each file can have its own processors applied to the output.
+Each row can be configured to download any number of files from one Google Cloud Storage bucket.
+The configuration requires loading available buckets and selecting one.
+After saving, it enables the listing and selection of files within the chosen bucket.

+Each row can have its own processors applied to the output.
 Each file is downloaded to the files directory in data, so a move processor must be applied to send it to a table.

 ## Applying processors